The Trust has made some important decisions which will reduce the number of people attending our hospitals and community

 - On arrival to any ward or department, permitted visitors should immediately wash their hands and report to a senior sister or charge nurse

 Thank you for your continued support with this difficult decision that will help us to better protect staff, visitors and patients from infection.

-Unless we have contacted you to cancel or rearrange your appointment, please attend as planned.
+Unless we have contacted you to cancel or rearrange your consultation, please attend as planned.
+This is really important, whether you have a virtual consultation or a face-to-face appointment.